 - Don’t miss the air conditioned section in the outer market.
 It’s a great escape from the summer heat.
 Above the air conditioned market is an outdoor eating area.

 The Inner Market

-- The morning action is off limit to tourists.
+- The morning auction is off limit to tourists.
 Only licensed buyers and a small number of pre-scheduled visitors, required to arrive as early as 2:00am, are permitted to attend the morning auctions.
 Each morning fishermen gather at the inner market to unload their daily catch and prepare for sale.

 - The inner market doesn’t smell fishy.
-Stainless steel work stations and floors are hosed down by crews with ocean water, eliminating the smell of fish from the market.
+Stainless steel work stations and floors are constantly hosed down by crews with ocean water, eliminating the smell of fish from the market.